-Ace fractured a man's skull with his bare fists in a street fight and was arrested on a charge of assault with a deadly weapon.
+Ace fractured a man’s skull with his bare fist in a street fight and was arrested on a charge of assault with a deadly weapon.
 Another time, after he'd given up boxing, Ace went into a Hollywood cafe looking for a fight and pulled a gun on the bartender.
 The bartender, who had his own gun, shot Ace twice in the chest.
-Ace almost died, but pulled through after multiple blood transfusions.
+Ace almost died but eked on through after multiple blood transfusions.

 Ace’s trouble stemmed from the bottle.
 He was arrested and fined many times for intoxication and disturbing the peace — in L.A., Omaha and elsewhere.
 He was banned from the Ak-Sar-Ben race track after he used it as the arena for one of his drunken brawls.

 “Ace Hudkins Is Arrested Again”

 “Ex-Pug Fined, Ordered to Join AA”

 But in time the Nebraska Wildcat settled down with his wife, Mildred, and adopted son, Bob Herron (who grew up to become a professional stuntman).
 After a life of fighting, Ace found new purpose in the worlds of horse training and moviemaking.

 “His natural easy, calm manner is fine for a spooked nag, and he can quiet down an excited horse with a pat and a word.”